Ibraheem-web/featherhugo/README.md

 ## ✏️ Customization

+- **Basic**: Set site name and BaseURL in the `config.yaml` file.
+You can define how much blog posts you want to show on a list page by setting `pagerSize` in the same file.
 - **Content**: Add new posts to `content/articles/` using Markdown.
 Each file supports front matter (YAML or TOML) for title, date, summary, and more.
+- **Social Link**: Add link to your social media accounts in the `config.yaml` file under `params:` key.
+- **Global Parameter**: Find more settings under `params:` key in the `config.yaml` file.
+- **Featured**: You can feature a category and show all related posts to that one featured category by defining that category under the global parameter `featured_tag: health`, also you can feature a post by adding `type: featured` in the post's metadata.
-- **Design (Colors & Fonts)**:
-  You can easily customize the site's look and feel by editing the CSS variables defined in `assets/css/main.css`.
+- **Design (Colors & Fonts)**: You can easily customize the site's look and feel by editing the CSS variables defined in `assets/css/main.css`.

   Look for variables like:

   ```css